 Heat specifications for both the 27” and 30” models are 2,800W for the baking element, 3,600W for the broiler element, and 2,500W for the convection power.
 This is right in the middle in terms of performance compared to other brands.
 We have seen in other cases that this is plenty of power for most people’s needs and that as long as the rest of the oven is assembled well and provides a nice, insulated seal that cook times should be about what you expect them to be.
 As mentioned above, no matter which Maytag wall oven you go with you will get to enjoy convection heating.
 We don’t see the huge list of performance features that we have seen in other models but we do appreciate the variable broiling that is included.

 Overall we are a bit disappointed with the list of features you get to choose from with these.
 Other ovens at similar price points have a lot more features to offer and we were hoping that we would have ab it more variety with Maytag’s.
-The only features of major note are the heavy-duty roll out racks and the adjustable frame that helps to ensure a more flush fit with the wall surrounding the oven.
-We really miss not having the wide variety of cooking settings and more advanced temperature monitoring accessories and functions that we have seen in other models.
-These are things that aren’t overly gimmicky and that people would actually use on a regular basis.
+The only features of major note are the heavy-duty roll-out racks and the adjustable frame that helps to ensure a more flush fit with the wall surrounding the oven.
+We miss not having a wide variety of cooking settings and more advanced temperature monitoring accessories and functions that we have seen in other models.
+These are things that aren’t overly gimmicky and that people would use regularly.

 Product Selection –